I have got a good draw but it's not going to be easy: Sindhu | Sports-Games

 I have got a good draw but it's not going to be easy: Sindhu

-This is Olympic and it is not going to be easy, each point is very important, said the sixth seed.Sindhu has an all-win record against her group stage opponents Ngan Yi and Polikarpova in the five and two encounters played so far against them respectively.In mens singles, World No. 15 B Sai Praneeth has been placed in Group D alongside World No. 29 Mark Caljouw of Netherlands and World No. 47 Israeli shuttler Misha Zilberman.Its a mixed draw, not so tough and not so good.
+This is Olympic and it is not going to be easy, each point is very important, said the sixth seed.Sindhu has an all-win record against her group stage opponents Ngan Yi and Polikarpova in the five and two matches played so far against them respectively.In mens singles, world No. 15 B Sai Praneeth has been placed in Group D alongside world No. 29 Mark Caljouw of Netherlands and world No. 47 Israeli shuttler Misha Zilberman.Its a mixed draw, not so tough and not so good.

 - Country: